 - the books are too dark for their intended audience

 For more on the worldview present in the series, read this article.
 Yes, the issue of secularism is present and should be considered when exercising discernment.
 However, there are many other books that are equally secular, such as works by Jane Austen and Charles Dickens, that I enjoy.
 Just because a book doesn’t mention God or Jesus doesn’t mean it can’t teach biblical truths.
 Actually, comparing and contrasting the Christian worldview to that of a book or movie can be a great way to teach biblical truths to children.
-Despite the seemingly secular worldview within the Potterverse, the overarching themes of the books themselves fall within a Christian worldview—which is no surprise, since Rowling herself claims to be a Christian.
-I disagree with Rowling on several things, namely what I believe is her political correctness in avoiding discussions of religion.
-However, I continue to enjoy and glean truths from her books.
+Despite the seemingly secular worldview within the Potterverse, the overarching themes of the books themselves fall within a Christian worldview—which is no surprise, since Rowling herself professes Christianity.
+I don’t agree with all of Rowling’s beliefs, however I continue to enjoy and glean truths from her books.

 The second problem with the Harry Potter series is that they seem to promote the idea that the “end justifies the means.”
 In order to save the Hogwarts from some evil or another, Harry and his friends are not past breaking the rules to save the day.
 They sometimes receive punishment, but it is often excused since they have become heroes.
 Like all children, Harry and his friends need to mature.
 As he matures, Harry learns that his actions do have consequences and that he should trust his elders, even when he believes they are wrong.
 Yes, Harry is a flawed hero, and his shortcomings, such as his disobedience, should be discussed as part of enforcing a Christian worldview.
 I don’t think that this issue alone is enough to condemn the series, though it should be taken into consideration.